The Next Hundred Years

 But still, uncertainty and unpredictability prevail.
 Technological change is meeting geopolitics on every level, creating new power centres in states and among non-state actors.
 The future stability of the EU and NATO is more than ever dependent on the cohesion of their member states, but this is constantly challenged militarily and digitally by third countries.
 Right and left wing extremism, populism, separatism, anger and political alienation have grown in Europe.
 Political identities are as likely to be built around shared conspiracy theories as they are around shared ideologies and values.
 Fake news and fake history are used by both leaders and their opponents to write the present and rewrite the past to suit their needs and ends.
 We can depend less and less on the internal logic of democracy and the ability of citizens to hold their leaders accountable.

-The Conference held in the year that Estonia celebrates 100 years of statehood, was an excellent venue to discuss the challenges we face and the role of history in making sense of the present.
+The Conference to be organised in the year that Estonia celebrates 100 years of statehood, is an excellent venue to discuss the challenges we face and the role of history in making sense of the present.